Learn how to make shaped bubbles!

-Bubble frames are an amazing project.
-We have played with all sorts of bubbles over the years and I like to try new things so we made some different frames to dip into the bubble solution.
+This is an amazing STEM project.
+We have played with all sorts of bubbles over the years and I like to try new things so we decided to see if we could find a way to make bubbles take on different shapes.

 This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are our own and we share things we think would be of interest to boys.

-You only need two simple items to do this bubble activity.
+You only need a few simple items to do this bubble activity.

 Bubble Solution Recipe

-Super simple.
-Just form the wire into different shapes.
-Twist the wire around to secure it so the shape will not come apart.
+Twist the wire around itself to secure it so the shape will not come apart.
+You may need to use a needle nose pliers to twist it tight.

 For the spiral, you will want to swirl the spiral shape around the straight wire.
 Take a look at the photo to see what I mean.

-Here are a few things that we did to see how our bubble frames worked.
+Here are a few things that we did with our bubbles.

 Want more bubble resources?
 Try a few of these: